hansa-lallu/bank-tech-test/README.md

 ---

 - Opening balance is zero
-- statement in chronological order
+- statement to be printed with most recent transaction first
 - One user

 Edge cases